 Potential Side Effects of Using CBD Infused Products for Dogs?

-Some pets may experience some side effects from using cannabis-infused products.
+Some pets may experience some side effects of using cannabis-infused products.
 These side effects include dizziness, increases in appetite, confusion, and lethargy.
 With long-term use, liver damage is another possibility and even death, according to Dr. Barchas.

 While there is increasing awareness about the potential of hemp for treating many pet ailments and illnesses, some veterinarians remain reluctant to come on board.
 The simple solution is to do your own research and educate your veterinarian with study results and facts.
-Then, if your vet is still unwilling to consider prescribing cannabis related treatments, consider finding a new veterinarian that is open to more progressive treatment options.
+Then, if your vet is still unwilling to consider prescribing cannabis-related treatments, consider finding a new veterinarian that is open to more progressive treatment options.

 Don’t be fooled into believing that this is a drop in the pan that will be gone quickly.
 Now that some states have legalized medical marijuana, it has become a $2.7 billion dollar industry that is always looking for opportunities to expand.
 Pet owners often want natural products that promote healing for their pets and medical marijuana for dogs presents a perfect opportunity.